imitelis/email-app/README.md

 - Review basics of Bootstrap/TailwindCSS V
 - Review basics of Auth and useHooks V
-- Review basics of Cypress and Jest
+- Review basics of Cypress and Jest V
 - Build the `notfound`, `inbox` and `folder` pages
 - Build the `Footer` component V
-- Build some E2E tests in Cypress
+- Build some E2E tests in Cypress V

 ## Coder manual